-On July 2, 2024, our Board of Directors declared a quarterly cash dividend of \$1.01 per share of Class A Stock and \$0.91 per share of Class 1 Stock payable on August 23, 2024, to stockholders of record of each class as of the close of business on August 14, 2024.
+On July 2, 2024 October 1, 2024, our Board of Directors declared a quarterly cash dividend of \$1.01 per share of Class A Stock and \$0.91 per share of Class 1 Stock payable on August 23, 2024 November 21, 2024, to stockholders of record of each class as of the close of business on August 14, 2024 November 5, 2024.

 We currently expect to continue to pay a regular quarterly cash dividend to stockholders of our common stock in the future, but such payments are subject to approval of our Board of Directors and are dependent upon our financial condition, results of operations, capital requirements, and other factors, including those set forth under Item 1A.
 "Risk Factors" of our 2024 Annual Report.
+Report as supplemented by the additional factors set forth under Item 1A.
+"Risk Factors" included in this Form 10-Q.